becacabe2002/neutral-detection-agents-workflow/README.md

-# Neutral Detection Agents Workflow
+# Agentic System for Information Neutrality and Turthfulness Detection

 Implementation TODO list based on `plan.md`.